In case you hadn’t noticed, I’m a bit of a fresh juice fan…

 Banana Smoothie vs Banana Juice

-You came here to learn how to make banana juice, and while banana smoothies are one way of doing it, I’m going to show you some other ways you can make banana juice.
+You came to this article wanting to learn how to make banana juice and while banana smoothies are one method of enjoying a banana-based beverage, I’m going to explain some alternative methods that will give you banana juice.

 Alternative Banana Juices

 Like I said, it’s basically impossible to juice bananas, even ripe bananas.
 Because of this, we need to get a little creative.
 So here are some tips!